betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/BfBotManagerAutomation.md

 ![Dobbing in BF Bot Manager](./img/BfBotManagerTradeOut.png)

-!!! tip "TIP: BF Bot Manager strategies manual"
+!!! info "BF Bot Manager strategies manual"
     We recommend taking a look at the [strategies manual](https://www.bfbotmanager.com/documents/manuals/bf_bot_manager_v3_strategies_manual.pdf) if you get stuck or aren't sure how any of the conditions / rules work.
 It's an extremely good resource that goes into detail about each of the various functions and abilities that are available.

 ---